Audit · Open Source

 membrane · control tier

-Decide and enforce — block the action on stale or contradicted state before the side-effect lands.
+Decides and enforces.
+Blocks the action on stale or contradicted state before the side-effect lands.

 Why fasten

 Most teams already run a great observability platform and a great compliance platform.
-They still carry a gap — a homegrown audit table, glue code, and quarterly log scraping for the obligations that need verifiable evidence. fasten fills that gap natively, and gives both AI observability and AI governance the substrate they ought to be reading from.
+They still carry a gap that fills with a homegrown audit table, glue code, and quarterly log scraping. fasten fills that gap natively.

 Typed at the source